Ashkelon: Ancient Ascalon (Asqalanu)

-Ottoman Empire

-The Palestinian village of Al-Jura (El-Jurah) stood northeast of and immediately adjacent to Tel Ashkelon and is documented in Ottoman tax registers.
-El-Jurah was depopulated during the 1948 war.
+Al Majdal, Asqalan

-The Arab village of Majdal was mentioned by historians and tourists at the end of the 15th century.
+Established by Baybars following the destruction of Ascalon in the 13th century, the Arab town of Majdal 'Asqalan is mentioned by historians and tourists at the end of the 15th century.
 In 1596, Ottoman records showed Majdal to be a large village of 559 Muslim households, making it the 7th-most-populous locality in Palestine after Safad, Jerusalem, Gaza, Nablus, Hebron and Kafr Kanna.
+Al-Majdal derived part of its prosperity from its location along on the Cairo-Damascus road.

 An official Ottoman village list of about 1870 showed that Medschdel had a total of 420 houses and a population of 1175, though the population count included men only.

 The area of modern Ashkelon cover the land of: Al Majdal, Hamama, Al-Jura, Al-Khisas and Ni'ilya.
 The ruins of Ascalon are also shown on the left hand side.
 Images from the 1871–77 PEF Survey of Palestine.